semgrep/semgrep-docs/docs/semgrep-app/getting-started-with-semgrep-app.md

 Many rules are available from [Semgrep Registry](https://semgrep.dev/r), an open-source, community-driven repository of rules.
 You can also write your own rules to customize Semgrep for your team's specific practices, or publish rules for the community.

-Semgrep App's Rule Board feature determines what rules Semgrep uses and what action to undertake when a match is found.
-The Rule Board can prevent pull requests (PRs) or merge requests (MRs) from merging until findings are resolved.
-This helps prevent vulnerable code from shipping to widely-accessible environments, such as production or staging servers.
+With Semgrep App's Rule Board you can determine which rules Semgrep uses and what action Semgrep undertakes when it generates a finding.
+The Rule Board can block pull requests (PRs) or merge requests (MRs) from merging until findings are resolved.
+This behavior helps to prevent vulnerable code from shipping to widely-accessible environments, such as production or staging servers.

 Semgrep App enables you to deploy, configure, and manage Semgrep in your continuous integration (CI) environment.
 You can try Semgrep CLI for local scans as well.
 For more information, see [Getting started with Semgrep CLI](https://semgrep.dev/docs/getting-started/).